Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-19-baptisms.md

 "Oh, *fuck sake*, do you have to *understand* as well?!"
 She exploded.
 "Yes.
 The mission.
 Being on this ship.
 Doing something with my life. *Mattering*.
 I don't want to lose that."

-"So...what *do* you want?"
+"So... what *do* you want?"

 The question shut her down for a second as she thought about it.
-"I guess...I...what about you?"
+"I guess...
+I... what about you?"

 "Are we just physical?"

-"I...shit, I don't know.
-We're a pretty good team and...I like you."
+"I... shit, I don't know.
+We're a pretty good team and...
+I like you."

 "*Like* me."

 "A fuck of a lot, yeah."

 Julian smiled sadly.
 "Have we ever done anything other than exercise and flirt?
-What about...what's your favourite movie?
+What about... what's your favourite movie?
 Band?
 I don't even know where you grew up or what you did before your abduction.
 I like you too despite all the taunting but..."

 She shut him up with a kiss.
 "Okay.
 That's enough real right there." she said.
-"Let's start with all that shit and...figure out the rest, yeah?"
+"Let's start with all that shit and... figure out the rest, yeah?"

 "If that's what you want."